 We have seen how the universe grew from a tiny point to become the enormous – probably infinite – place we see about us.
 We have focused on a small part of this huge entity and have seen how our solar system has formed and then our planet; how the Earth evolved to reach its current – but temporary – state of support of life; when life was born and how it evolved from bacteria to plants and marine creatures, then land creatures like dinosaurs, then mammals and primates and – currently – us.

 So now what?
 Well, there’s us.
 But a complete study of that subject is well beyond the domain of this document, so let’s concentrate on a limited subset of it.
-As a former physicist and informaticien, and so naturally interested in energy and communications, I propose to follow those two threads in studying the human body.
+As a former physicist and informaticien, and so naturally interested in energy and communications, I will emphasize those two threads in studying the human body.
 That, at least, is the goal.
 This route should lead to the ultimate and most subjective-seeming domain, cognitive science – the study of the brain.

 We must start small, though, with cells, as all else follows from them.
 And in order to understand them, we need to know